Vendors & Designers

 Annfield Farm

 Annfield Farm was started out of our love for Angora goats and our desire to see local and natural yarns make a comeback to Scotland and the UK.
-We are entirely no-kill, all our goats get to live their whole natural lives on our farm, only grazing and producing fibre.
+We are entirely no-kill, all our 60 goats get to live their whole natural lives on our farm in Fife, grazing and producing fibre.

 We started with our unique Mohair and Shetland blend and have since expanded to pure Shetland and pure wool ranges.
 We hand dye all our yarns ourselves in our kitchen using only British made dyes to reduce our carbon footprint.